Qinwang1993/Personal-Safety-App/README.md

 </div>

 ### 2. Use third-party accounts to log in:
 Users can use their third-party accounts (e.g. Facebook/Google account) to log in to our app.
-The system will identify the user's email.
+The app will identify the user's email.

 <div  align="center">
   <img src = "https://github.com/Qinwang1993/Personal-Safety-App/blob/main/ScreenShoot/facebook%20login.jpg" width = "200" />